ucbdrive/few-shot-object-detection/README.md

 below to install the dependencies and build `FsDet`.

 **Requirements**
+**Note**: the current codebase was tested under CUDA 10.0 and we are in the process to update the codebase to support CUDA10.2

 * Linux with Python >= 3.6
 * [PyTorch](https://pytorch.org/get-started/locally/) >= 1.3
 * [torchvision](https://github.com/pytorch/vision/) that matches the PyTorch installation